Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/instance/_index.md

 ## ResourceLinks

 The resource link model is should have a collection of URLs that can be used to obtain a copy of the instance document through different API.
 The propose is to make it easy to switch between API.
-Primarily when the original was obtain from the storage instance query API and you need to use the App API to perform changes on the instance.
+Primarily when the original was obtain from the storage instance query API and you need to use the app API to perform changes on the instance.

 ### Properties

 Name | Description
 -----|-------------
-apps | Contains a URL for the endpoint to use to obtain a copy of the current instance document through the App API. platform | Contains a URL for the endpoint to use to obtain a copy of the current instance document through the Platform Storage API.
+apps | Contains a URL for the endpoint to use to obtain a copy of the current instance document through the app API. platform | Contains a URL for the endpoint to use to obtain a copy of the current instance document through the Platform Storage API.

 ## Complete example

-This example was created by instantiating an App running locally on a development machine using LocalTest.
-The process is at first step, Task_1, and it has a single data element which is the main form of the App.
+This example was created by instantiating an app running locally on a development machine using LocalTest.
+The process is at first step, Task_1, and it has a single data element which is the main form of the app.

 ```json
 {